-Fidelity coverage, sometimes referred to as a fidelity bond, is actually an insurance coverage – the parties to the coverage are the Named Insured and the Surety or the Insurance provider.
+Fidelity coverage, sometimes referred to as a fidelity bond, is actually insurance coverage – the parties to the coverage are the named insured and the surety or the insurance provider.
 It is different from errors and omissions insurance, which protects against honest mistakes.
 It’s also different from liability insurance, which protects against claims caused by injuries to others.

-Standard Fidelity coverage is First Party coverage for the Named Insured to protect them from financial loss due to employee theft and/or fraud.
+Standard fidelity coverage is first-party coverage for the named insured to protect them from financial loss due to employee theft and fraud.
 It is written to protect the business entity.

 Why are fidelity bonds important?

 Employee theft is a concern for all business types.
-Fidelity bonds may protect the business against financial loss due to employee dishonesty/theft.
+Fidelity bonds may protect the business against financial loss due to employee dishonesty and theft.

 Common types of fidelity claims

-Fidelity bonds may help ensure some solvency for businesses should they fall victim to a financial loss due to employee dishonesty/theft.
-Many business owners trust their employees and don’t believe their employees would steal from them, but real life loss scenarios, unfortunately, tell a different story.
+Fidelity bonds may help ensure some solvency for businesses should they fall victim to a financial loss due to employee dishonesty.
+Many business owners trust their employees, but real-life loss scenarios, unfortunately, tell a different story.

 Here are some real-life examples of fidelity claims:

-- Restaurant employees can steal more than money from the cash register – i.e. food or liquor.
-Two employees had been taking shrink-wrapped cases of meat and stealing a significant amount of money in terms of food.
+- Restaurant employees can steal more than money from the cash register — i.e., food or liquor.
+Two employees had stolen shrink-wrapped cases of meat, racking up a significant theft total.
 They got caught.

-- Nursing homes and assisted living facilities have a potential exposure when employees have access to resident’s funds.
-In this particular case, a trusted employee friend of the nursing home’s owner stole $400,000 from the patient funds accounts.
+- Nursing homes and assisted living facilities to have a potential exposure when employees have access to residents’ funds.
+In this particular case, a trusted employee friend of the nursing home’s owner stole $400,000 from patient funds accounts.
 They got caught.

-- A company’s employee who has responsibility for handling deposits, withdrawals and reconciling the bank statement can easily hide a misappropriation of funds.
-An employee was able to fudge the deposit slips and deposit large amounts of cash into their own personal account and while this person was caught, it took longer (more misappropriated) due to the lack of internal controls.
+- A company’s employee who is responsible for handling deposits, withdrawals, and reconciling the bank statement can easily hide a misappropriation of funds.
+An employee was able to fudge the deposit slips and deposit large amounts of cash into their own personal account.
+The person was eventually caught, but only after a lengthy series of thefts due to the lack of internal controls.

-- An employee set up a few fake vendor companies and created fake invoices.
-That employee approved the invoices, and the company paid the fake companies – with the employee receiving the checks sent to a P.O.
+- An employee set up fake vendor companies that issued fake invoices.
+That employee approved the invoices, and the company paid the fake companies — and the employee received the checks at a P.O.
 Box.
-He got caught when his department downsized and another invoice was already in the mail.
+He got caught when his department downsized, eliminating his position while his last invoice had not yet arrived in the mail.

 - A bank teller was about to lose her vehicle because she was behind in making payments.
-She borrowed funds from her bank drawer with the intent to put it back.
-A surprise audit found the drawer to be short.
-She didn’t know about the audit process in place.
+She borrowed funds from her bank drawer with the intention to return them.
+A surprise audit revealed the drawer to be short.
 She got caught.

-- In a retail setting, the part-time worker responsible for upkeep of the store after hours was removing inventory that looked like a bag of trash.
-He would simply take it to his car.
+- In a retail establishment, the part-time worker responsible for upkeep after hours was removing inventory in what looked like bags of trash.
+He would simply take the haul to his car.
 No oversight.
 Easy access.
 He got caught eventually.

-These are just some examples of claim scenarios where the theft was discovered.
-Think about all of those that aren’t found out – or haven’t been discovered yet.
+In these examples, the thefts were discovered.
+Think about all of those that were never discovered or have yet to be discovered.
 How can you reduce the impact of theft like this on your business?
 A fidelity bond.

 Fidelity bonds can mitigate your risk

 It’s important to note that there are many types of fidelity bonds to choose from.
-A standard Fidelity bond offers First Party coverage for the business as discussed above.
-There are also bonds which provide Third Party coverage for clients of the Insured.
+A standard fidelity bond offers first-party coverage for the business as discussed above.
+There are also bonds that provide third-party coverage for clients of the Insured.
 For example:

-- ERISA bonds are required by the Employee Retirement Income Security Act (ERISA).
-These types of fidelity bonds protect the assets in employee pension plans from the dishonest acts by people managing the plan.
-This is a first party coverage as the plan would be reimbursed under the bond.
+ERISA bonds are required by the Employee Retirement Income Security Act (ERISA).
+These types of fidelity bonds protect the assets in employee pension plans from dishonest acts by people managing them.
+This is a first-party coverage as the plan would be reimbursed under the bond.

-- Business services bonds may protect companies or individuals that you’re providing with services from theft of client property by an employee of the provider.
+Business services bonds protect companies or individuals that you’re providing with services from theft of client property by one of your employees.
 This has often been referred to as a “janitorial” bond, but may be written for many types of businesses.

-- Specialty outside services bonds may protect customer property when your employees are handling it.
-For example, if you run a courier service and an employee steals something from a delivery, the specialty outside services bond may cover the damages.
+Specialty outside services bonds protects customer property when your employees are handling it.
+For example, if you run a courier service and an employee steals something from delivery, the specialty outside services bond may cover the damages.

 All businesses should be concerned about employee theft.
 It’s a common problem, but businesses can protect themselves with the right type of fidelity bond.